amandaguglieri/Privescalation/tools/PrivescCheck/README.md

 # PrivescCheck
+Credit goes to itm4n <3. this is the main repo: https://github.com/itm4n/PrivescCheck

+This repo is just to have the prebuilt compiled exes to avoid manual compilation.

 Quickly identify common Windows **vulnerabilities** and **configuration issues** that are not necessarily covered by public security standards, and collect useful information for exploitation and post-exploitation tasks.